udaan-iitt/editions/2024_Spring/puppet-show.md

 **Let’s take a look at what the student community has to say about them:**

 >Kushal demonstrates several commendable qualities such as dedication, hard work, supportive and understanding nature and, of course, good acting skills.
 However, there are areas where his leadership could have been better.
 One aspect is his communication style and his approach to teamwork.
 For instance, if I had to point out something specifically,  he sometimes becomes a little frustrated and argumentative, which detracts from a positive team environment.
 By improving communication, fostering a positive team dynamic, and recognising the contributions of all team members, Kushal has the potential to become a more inspiring leader.
+> \- *Yuv Raj*
 >
-> \-*Yuv Raj*
->
 >It's been a pleasant time working with him.
 His ability to promote new ideas and give new opportunities to new talents deserves a round of applause.
 The best thing about him is that he’ll work in the background- like a silent killer.
 Kushal is the one who motivates us when we are not in the flow.
 Well, sometimes motivation can be in the form of a few harsh words, but I think it’s alright because managing a team of actors is not an easy task- you never know when they are acting and when not.
->
-> \-*Yuvraj Mhatre*
+> \- *Yuvraj Mhatre*

 - - -

 **After 4 weeks of constant pestering, we consider ourselves lucky to share with you the responses from their dearest homies, on what Mr. Coordinator taught them:**

 >I learnt a lot about many web series and movies from this movie maniac.
-> \-*Prince Kumar*
+> \- *Prince Kumar*
 >
 >Sometimes, it's okay to take a few steps back, go outside to eat, and get some 12 or so hours of sleep.
->*Utkarsh Dhar Dubey*
+>\- *Utkarsh Dhar Dubey*
 >
 >"Love for Dramatics as an art" is something he taught me during his tenure.
 >*Vaibhav Mishra*